ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 mechanism uses this as the format by which a Domain Owner or PSO specifies the destination for the two report types that are supported.

-_Ticket 54_

 The place such URIs are specified (see (#general-record-format)) allows a list of these to be provided.
 The list of URIs is separated by commas (ASCII 0x2c).
-A report is normally sent to each listed URI in the order provided in the DMARC record.
+A report SHOULD be sent to each listed URI provided in the DMARC record.

-_Ticket 53_

 A formal definition is provided in (#formal-definition).